10 Healing Hobbies That Helped Me Survive Trauma

 9. HIIT Classes at F45

-I didn’t go to compete.
-I went to reclaim.
-To feel powerful again, even for just 45 minutes.
+I didn’t go to compete, I went to reclaim, to feel powerful again, even for just 45 minutes.

 10. Stargazing

-Because sometimes you need to feel small to feel safe.
+The truth about life a lot of people don’t like is that sometimes you need to feel small to feel safe.

 See further: Celestron PowerSeeker 127EQ Telescope